How Much Capital Do You Need to Start a Laundry Business?

 I can confidently say that I eclipsed that $200,000 invested.
 You should plan on it, too.
 If you get lucky and snag one for cheaper, count your blessings.
 But I wouldn’t count on it.
 Plan for the probable and you’ll be much better prepared and much more likely to succeed in the laundry business.

 If you want to find financial freedom through laundromat ownership but are overwhelmed by the daunting amount of money it takes to buy a laundry business, don’t give up hope.
 There is more than one way to buy a laundromat.
 For an overview, you can check out the 8+1 Proven Ways to Finance a Laundromat.

 There’s more to buying a laundromat than just having the money.
 Don’t be led astray like I was when I bought my first laundromat.
 It literally cost me tens of thousands of dollars.
 You don’t have to make those same mistakes.
 I’ve put together everything you need to know about how to buy a laundromat in my new book.
-It comes out May 2020!
-I put my hard earned experience as a multi-store laundromat owner, laundromat broker, and laundromat educator into this book to ensure that you can find financial freedom through laundromat ownership.
+I’m putting my hard-earned experience as a multi-store laundromat owner, laundromat broker, and laundromat educator into this book to ensure that you can find financial freedom through laundromat ownership.

 Sign up to be on the email list to get your copy as soon as it comes out